Ik0ri4n/ik0page/src/content/blog/2023/02-09_dice-ctf.md

 During the first one, it iterates over the vector using the global position pointer to get unique positions for each thread.
-The round counter is used as the distance between elements and also determines the operation to be used.# Every time, the upper index is updated wit the result of the operation.
+The round counter is used as the distance between elements and also determines the operation to be used.# Every time, the upper index is updated with the result of the operation.
 We visualized the element accesses of the algorithm like this:

 ![not-baby-parallelism first part of access structure]({nbparallel_accesses_first})